The following is a list of the many common questions I get from interested waterfowl hunters every year.

 Q. Can you accommodate older hunters and people that can not do much physical activity/hiking?

 A. Yes, we drive the vehicle right to the hunting spot and the guides and scouts will take care of the set up and take down process.
-No hard labour or hiking is required
+No hard labor or hiking is required

 Q. Do you do all the calling?
 Can I bring my own calls?